Helpful Resources For Your Visit

 We are unable to renew prescriptions via fax or phone.
 However, you can visit any of our clinics, and a doctor will be there to help you.
 It is both your and the doctor’s responsibility to assess at the time of your visit; based on your conditions and any other relevant personal circumstance, the appropriate quantities of medication to be dispensed and the appropriate follow-up interval.

 Can I speak to my doctor over the phone?
 Can I review my results over the phone?

 Doctors are not able to come to the phone as they are seeing patients.
 Please come in to see the doctor in person (or book appointment for patient if applicable).
-Results can only be discussed with the doctor during a visit.

 Do physicians accept to sign forms and reports as guarantors and what are the fees?